cwfparsonson/trafpy/docs/docs/tutorial_value_distributions.rst

 Later in this tutorial, you will see how to visually shape a multimodal distribution using TrafPy, allowing for almost any distribution to be generated.

-Once you have your value probability distribution, you can use it to generate as many random variable values as you like
+Once you have your value distribution, you can use it to generate as many random variable values as you like

 .. nbplot::